 Interactive mail

-Interactive mail, as the name suggests, is meant for the recipient to interact with it.
+Interactive mail is another one of great direct mail campaign ideas.
+As the name suggests, it is meant for the recipient to interact with it.
 It calls for physical action by interrupting readers’ train of thought and bringing their attention to the mail.

 Some examples of interactive mail include: